wakamenori/activitywatch-util/README.md

 ### Cron (macOS/Linux) auto-start

 1. Use the in-repo wrapper located at `scripts/run-range-analysis-cron.sh`.
 It sets up PATH (Volta/PNPM aware), writes daily logs to `logs/run-range-analysis/`, and invokes `pnpm run analyze:range`.
+Cron executes the wrapper directly, so make sure it is executable (`chmod +x scripts/run-range-analysis-cron.sh`) before adding it to your crontab.

    ```bash
    # One-off test